Cyclone Ryan

 Daniel R. "Cyclone" Ryan (1866 – January 30, 1917) was an Irish born Major League Baseball pitcher and first baseman.
 Ryan played for New York Metropolitans and the Boston Beaneaters.
 He played in 9 games as a first baseman, and in 3 games as a pitcher.

 He later managed the Palmyra/Johnstown Mormans.

-Ryan was born in Cappagh White, Tipperary, Ireland and died in Medfield, Massachusetts.
+Ryan was born in Cappawhite, Tipperary, Ireland and died in Medfield, Massachusetts.